emilyjspencer/Thermostat4/README.md

 I test drove the development of the thermostat using the testing framework Jasmine.
 The interactive aspect of the app was created with JavaScript and jQuery.
+Ajax requests were made to the openweathermap api to fetch up-to-date weather information for a given city.

 ## User Stories